|President Donald C. Katt, with support from faculty and staff, initiated the Barbara

 |Madelyn was the Food Services Director at SUNY Ulster from 2003 until her passing in 2012.
 A scholarship has been established by her colleagues and friends in honor of her thoughtfulness, generosity, and sense of humor.
 The Madelyn Cutler Memorial Scholarship will be awarded to a full or part-time, entering, returning, or transferring student who is pursuing a course of study or career in nursing, or who has participated on a softball team.|

 Lucille Clark Cyr Memorial Scholarship

 Lucille committed her life to befriend, assist, and provide support to others.
 Through the generosity of her family, the scholarship pays tribute to the life of Lucille who shared so much with others.
-Barbara Schmidt, Lucille's sister and a longtime employee at SUNY Ulster, chooses from among those recommended by the College Scholarship Selection committee as representing the traits Ms. Cyr admired.
+Barbara Schmidt, Lucille's sister and a longtime employee at SUNY Ulster, established this scholarship to support students who represent the traits Ms. Cyr admired.

 The objective of the New York State DAR Scholarship is to financially assist deserving high school seniors in acquiring a higher education in a college or university in New York State.
 If you are interested in finding out more about these scholarships please contact the DAR Chapter scholarship chairman, Darlene Shumen at (845) 339-3156 or email Darshu1231@aol.com.